jxjo/Xoptfoil2/docs/airfoil_optimization/optimization_task.md

 In the case of an 'alpha' operating point, it can happen that the optimizer wants to 'sneak' a low drag coefficient cd by reducing the lift.
 However, an 'alpha' operating point is needed if the objective is to optimize cl-max, i.e. cl is the value to be optimized.

-To specify the Reynolds number of the operatings points, there are several convinience paramters to set default Re numbers values.
+To specify the Reynolds number of the operatings points, there are several convinience parameters to set default Re numbers values.
 The special option `re_default_as_resqrtcl` allows to use T2 polars as the base of optimization.
 In case of T2 (constant lift polar) the Re number is interpreted as Re*sqrt(cl)

 ```fortran